streetsidesoftware/cspell/test-packages/cspell-eslint-plugin/test-cspell-eslint-plugin/README.md

 This package is NOT to be published.

-It purpose is to have a test case using the eslint-plugin.
+Its purpose is to have a test case using the eslint-plugin.